-To obtain your tax return and other documents, for example, payment summaries and notices of assessment, we suggest you first phone the Individual Infoline on 13 28 61.
+To obtain your tax return and other documents, for example, payment summaries and notices of assessment, we suggest you first phone 13 28 61.
 In some circumstances this information may be provided free of charge, but usually there is a charge to cover the time and expense involved in getting the information for you.